Record-breaking warm temperatures in the forecast for Ottawa this week

 Environment Canada is calling for a high of 23 C on Monday and 25 C Tuesday..

-The record-breaking temperatures are expected to move into the region on Wednesday, with a high of 28 C. The current record for May 11 is 26.8 C set in 2001.
+The record-breaking temperatures are expected to move into the region beginning on Wednesday, with a high of 28 C. The current record for hottest May 11 is 26.8 C set in 2001.

 The average high for this time of year is around 18 C, while the average low is 7 C.